rrthomas/mit/README.md

 SMite is a simple virtual machine designed for study and experiment.
 It uses a byte-stream code designed for efficient execution which is binary portable between implementations.
 It has been implemented in C for POSIX systems.
-SMite is designed to be embedded in other programs; a simple shell has been written to demonstrate this ability.
+SMite is designed to be embedded in other programs; a simple Python shell has been written to demonstrate this ability.
 In the C implementation, all memory references are bounds checked.
-An I/O library is implemented;
-access to native code routines is also possible, allowing SMite and C programs to call each other.
+An I/O library is implemented; access to native code routines is also possible, allowing SMite and C programs to call each other.

 This package comprises the definition of the SMite virtual machine and an implementation in ISO C99 using POSIX APIs.
 Detailed documentation is in the